marianski-lab/marianski-lab.github.io/index.md

 ### News from the lab:

+> **11/13/2023**: New publication on conformational stability of S-glucosides has appeared in [The Journal of Organic Chemistry](https://pubs.acs.org/doi/10.1021/acs.joc.3c01156)!
+Congratulations to Ryan and Malika for contributing to this work.

 > **10/26/2023**: Opportunities for Summer Research Experience for Undergraduate are available - inquire the PI.

 > **08/08/2023**: National Science Foundation has creation of the new CCI: [Center for the Mechanical Control of Chemistry (CMCC)](https://www.chem.tamu.edu/cmcc/).
 Full announcement [here.](https://new.nsf.gov/news/crushing-chemical-innovations-heart-newly-expanded?utm_medium=email&utm_source=govdelivery)